-Just before his death in 2007, Robert E. Webber spent a good portion of his last year working collaboratively with over 300 theologians and other leaders to craft A Call to an Ancient Evangelical Future.
+Not long before his death, Robert E. Webber spent seven months of 2006 working collaboratively with over 300 theologians and other leaders to craft A Call to an Ancient Evangelical Future.
 The Call continues some themes and expands upon the “Chicago Call” of 1977, and sets forth a vision for an Ancient-Future faith in a postmodern world.
 That Webber helped to craft such a call is not unusual, for he spent the whole of his professional life calling the church to continual reform and, most especially, encouraging leaders and laity alike to drink from the refreshing well of ancient truth.
 That the Call came, as it did, at a time of great change in the world and in the church, and that it also came just before his passing, gives it a kind of weight that makes it especially compelling to examine.

 The theologians who participated represented a broad diversity of denominational affiliation and the Call’s listing of editors and members of the board of reference was remarkable in its scope and depth.
 Most encouraging was that hundreds of pastors, theologians, and lay persons across the U.S., Canada, and the world signed the Call before the organization that originally posted the document ceased operations.